NikolaiRadke/JQ6500-rescue-tool/README.md

 My first project with the JQ6500-16p.
 And the reason for this repository.
 [NOKOlino](https://github.com/NikolaiRadke/NOKOlino), a cuddly small speaking Monster, is quite succesful but there are many makers without Linux knowledge.
 NOKOlino is to be for everyone, so i made this tool.

+## At last...

+You've got ideas?
+Suggestions?
+Bug reports?
+Feel free to contact me and contribute!